-The secret to this delicious Pumpkin Milkshake is it’s simplicity.
-There aren’t many ingredients here, and they are magic when blended together.
+The secret to this amazing Pumpkin Spice Milkshake is it’s simplicity.
+There aren’t many ingredients here, but they are magic when blended together.

-My Mom was driving us to Skagg’s Drugstore on Main Street in her moss green Chevy Impala.
+My Mom drove my brother and me to Skagg’s Drugstore on Main Street in her moss green Chevy Impala.

-I bought a small bottle of Golden Autumn by Prince Matchabelli – after lavishly spraying it all over myself with the tester – and some roll-on lip gloss using my allowance.
+That day I bought a tiny bottle of Golden Autumn by Prince Matchabelli – after lavishly spraying myself with the tester – and some roll-on lip gloss using my monthly allowance.

-As I walked out the front door, a small boy stopped and told me I smelled good.
+As I walked out of the store, a little kid yelled real loud that I smelled good.

-I was taken off-guard by this – red faced, too – but told him thanks.
+I was totally taken off-guard and red faced, too – but said thanks.

-I’m pretty sure I flipped my hair a few times as I walked back to the car, but I can’t be sure 🙂
+Feeling newly confident, I’m pretty sure I flipped my hair a few times back to the car but I can’t be sure 🙂

-Perfection in a tall, stylish glass with trendy straws.
+Blend to combine, then pour in a tall, stylish glass with a trendy straw 🙂